 One factor in the ranking criteria was proximity to Roanoke City’s amenities.
 However, Salem has much to offer residents and visitors.
 Some of the most popular amenities in Salem are the annual Salem Fair each summer, the Salem Historical Museum, Olde Salem Days, and the local Farmer’s Market with its Chef’s Circle (cooking demonstrations by local chefs).
 The Salem Civic Center hosts a range of concerts, events, shows (home and Garden), and competitions.

 Unfortunately, accidents happen in public places, often especially amidst crowds of people.
 If you are injured due to a slip and fall accident, by jostling, or by the direct action of another, you may be entitled to seek damages for your injury.
 If a public place fails to protect the safety of visitors within reason, you may be able to seek compensation from their insurance company.
-If you are injured, call Altizer Law, P.C., two of the area’s top personal injury attorneys.
+If you are injured, call Altizer Law, P.C., one of the area’s top personal injury attorneys.
 We will help you and represent you.

 Education and Sports